Forsand: Coat of arms

-The coat of arms was granted on 11 March 1988.
-The arms show a white heron on a green background.
-They were designed by John Digernes to represent a common bird in the area.
+The coat of arms was granted on 11 March 1988 and it was in use until 1 January 2020 when the municipality was dissolved.
+The official blazon is "Vert, a heron vigilant argent" (På grøn grunn ein sølv hegre).
+This means the arms have a green field (background) and the charge is a heron standing on one leg.
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The green color in the field symbolizes the importance of the local forests and wildlife.
+The heron was chosen since it is a common bird that lives in the area, from the fjords all the way up into the mountains.
+The arms were designed by John Digernes.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has one parish (sokn) within the municipality of Forsand.
-It is part of the Ryfylke prosti (deanery) in the Diocese of Stavanger.
+The Church of Norway had one parish (sokn) within the municipality of Forsand.
+It was part of the Ryfylke prosti (deanery) in the Diocese of Stavanger.

 Geography

 Forsand was a large municipality that is very mountainous with a long, narrow fjord running through the middle from east to west.
-The Lysefjorden is surrounded by very steep 1000 m tall cliffs such as Kjerag and Preikestolen, with the Lysefjord Bridge crossing the fjord near the western end.
-The famous Kjeragbolten boulder and Kjeragfossen waterfall are located along the inner part of the fjord.
-The village of Lysebotn lies at the eastern end of the fjord.
-The lake Nilsebuvatnet is located high up in the mountains, north of Lysebotn on the border of Strand and Forsand municipalities.
+The Lysefjorden was surrounded by very steep 1000 m tall cliffs such as Kjerag and Preikestolen, with the Lysefjord Bridge crossing the fjord near the western end.
+The famous Kjeragbolten boulder and Kjeragfossen waterfall were located along the inner part of the fjord.
+The village of Lysebotn is located at the eastern end of the fjord.
+The lake Nilsebuvatnet is located high up in the mountains, north of Lysebotn at the border of Strand and Forsand municipalities.
 It is regulated for hydroelectric power use at the Lysebotn Hydroelectric Power Station.

 Government

-All municipalities in Norway, including Forsand, are responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-The municipality is governed by a municipal council of elected representatives, which in turn elect a mayor.
-The municipality falls under the Ryfylke District Court and the Gulating Court of Appeal.
+While it existed, this municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment, social services, zoning, economic development, and municipal roads.
+During its existence, this municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.
+The municipality was under the jurisdiction of the Ryfylke District Court and the Gulating Court of Appeal.